Skip to main content

 Carver County, MinnesotaEutrophic

 Lotus Lake sits at a C on the grading scale — not impaired, not pristine, with summer measurements that vary year to year.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 Eutrophic conditions are the baseline here: clarity drops noticeably in late summer, and dissolved oxygen near the bottom can become a concern.
 The lake bottoms out at 29 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
 Lotus Lake covers 245 acres alongside 4.8 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
 Among the 40 graded lakes in Carver County, Lotus Lake sits at rank 15, above the county median.